datakind/affordable-housing-tooling/workstream1/README.md

 ## Running the Application

-To run the Workstream 1 application, use the following command from the `workstream1` directory:
+To run the Workstream 1 application, set up the sql server using the cmfportfolio.sql file and use the following command from the `workstream1` directory:

 ```bash
 python app.py